odak.learn.tools

 field–Input field 2M x 2N or K x L x 2M x 2N or K x 2M x 2N x L array. -

 size–Dimensions to crop with respect to center of the image (e.g., M x N or 1 x 1 x M x N).
+If None, crops to half of the current size.

 Returns: